nickyonge/grieger-triptychial/psd/readme.md

   - 5400x2600px
   - Images are used for [Geocart 3](https://www.mapthematics.com/) as databases, to quickly apply colour variations to map projections.
   - Modify the colours on the Land Colour and Ocean Colour layers to make different appearances, as seen in the [jpg](../jpg) folder.
+  - Stroke blend effects on the Land group are used for inner and outer stroke colours on the landmasses
+    - The SVG map of the world has been duplicated, rasterized, and extended 200px beyond the canvas on all sides with landmasses.
+This prevents the Inner Stroke from rendering at the edge of the image.
+  - Filesize Optimizer layer is done to minimize the PSDs size.
+PSDs auto-generate an embedded thumbnail on save, based on their contents.
+By making a solid black layer atop the rest of the image, the filesize can be significantly reduced.
   - SVG embedded in the PSD is `Equirectangular projection world map without borders.svg` from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Equirectangular_projection_world_map_without_borders.svg)
+    - SVG source file is found in the [svg](../svg) folder.
     - Ebrahim, [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons

 > [!IMPORTANT]